 Ortho K provides freedom from eyewear during the day without the need for invasive permanent surgery.
 If you were to stop using your Ortho K lenses the eye would resume the shape it was before the treatment began.

 If your child's eyesight is rapidly deteriorating and they keep needing stronger lenses, Ortho K may help delay their vision’s decline.
 Age is not a derminant of suitability for Ortho K some patients as young as eight years have been successful with these overnight lenses.
-If you are interested in having your child assessed for their suitability to try Ortho K, call us on 0800 678 663 to book an appointment.
+If you are interested in having your child assessed for their suitability to try Ortho K, call our Hamilton practice on 07-839 3072 to book an appointment.

 The Childrens Vision Clinic